Victims and witnesses in the Lori Vallow Daybell trial

 Joshua “JJ” Vallow

-Joshua “JJ” Vallow, 7, was the adoptive son of Ms Vallow and Charles Vallow.
+Joshua “JJ” Vallow, 7, was the adoptive son of Vallow and Charles Vallow.

 The couple adopted the boy when he was around a year old.
 Charles Vallow’s sister Kay Woodcock was JJ’s biological grandmother.